conreality/ddk.conreality.org/python.rst

 Installation
 ============

-The DDK requires the following prerequisites on the system:
+The Conreality DDK for Python supports POSIX platforms and requires the following prerequisites on the development and target systems:

 * `Python`_ (3.4+)
 * `Lupa`_ (1.2+)